pieter-v-n/WebHammond/README.md

 - `lsf`: Leslie Speed (none - slow - fast)
 - `lsd`: Leslie Depth (none - max)

-## Change listing environment
+## Change listening environment
-Initially, the orgn is placed in the `DomesticLivingRoom` listening environment.
+Initially, the organ is placed in the `DomesticLivingRoom` listening environment.
 This provides a short and dampened reverb.
 For other listing environments, most with far more reverb, select another one from the pulldown menu.
+The reverb for each listening environment is obtained by recording the impulse response of the room.
+This response is then convoluted in real-time with the organ sound, resulting in a realistic organ experience.